la-ots/pelican/docs/components/progress.md

 ## Best Practices

 - Use the Small Progress Indicator when the progress is hard to divide into clean segment.
-- Use the Large Progress Indicator when the progress can be cleanly divided into segments.
+- Use the Large Progress Indicator when the progress can be easily divided into segments.
-- Use them in conjunction with [Back and Forward Buttons](/components/back-and-forward-buttons)
+- Use them in conjunction with [Back and Forward Buttons](/components/back-and-forward-buttons).
+- Put the current step’s info into the `<title>` within the `<head>`.
+-

 ## Usage